Pear Crumble

 old fashioned pear crumble in a white baking dish next to fresh pears.

-The pears become soft and juicy as they cook, creating a sweet syrup.
-And it’s topped with a buttery, crunchy streusel.
+This old fashioned Pear Crumble is a must-make for fall.
+The pears become soft and juicy as they cook, and it’s topped with a buttery, crunchy streusel.
+And your house will smell amazing as it cooks, courtesy of the cinnamon and nutmeg.

 Jump to: